knu2xs/coordinates-to-h3/README.md

 ### Create Conda Environment with H3-Py

-Clone the default ArcGIS Pro Conda environment, `arcgispro-py3`  and install `h3-py` to use for looking up H3 indices using the helper command.
+Clone a Python environment and install `h3-py` to use for looking up H3 indices using the helper command.

 ``` cmd
 make env